Selfish Jean: Lyrics

 The title of the song is a reference to The Selfish Gene, a popular science book about evolution by Richard Dawkins.
 The song was written by Fran Healy in 2005 in his apartment in New York, and was demoed using Healy's own computer.
 He sampled the drum intro from the Iggy Pop song "Lust For Life", looped it to create a basic rhythm, and then played the song and recorded vocals over the top of the rhythm track.
 The demo was then taken to Travis drummer Neil Primrose as an example of what to play, and thus, the song exists in its current form.
-The lyrics for the song's bridge are taken directly from an earlier B-side, "Standing On My Own", which appeared on the 1997 single "Tied to the 90s".
+The lyrics for the song's bridge are taken directly from an earlier B-side, "Standing On My Own", which appeared on the 1997 single "Tied to the 90's".

 Background

 The single found its way onto the BBC Radio 2 playlist, receiving around twenty plays per week.
-Even though it charted at a relatively disappointing No. 30 on the UK Singles Chart, it is a song much loved by Travis fans and is performed at a majority of Travis concerts.
-B-sides for the single include the newly written song "You Bring Me Down", as well as two Squeeze covers—"Is That Love" and "Pulling Mussels (From the Shell)".
+Even though it charted at a relatively disappointing No. 30 on the UK singles chart, it is a song much loved by Travis fans and is performed at a majority of Travis concerts.
+B-sides for the single include the newly written song "You Bring Me Down", as well as two Squeeze covers—"Is That Love" and "Pulling Mussels (from the Shell)".
 It currently remains, as of 2022, their last UK Top 40 hit.